Living with a white sofa…and how to clean the IKEA Ektorp sofa cover…

 White sofa with kids?
+White sofa with pets?
 Would you?
 Could you?

 *This post contains affiliate links.
 Please read our full disclosure policy HERE.*

 We have some thoughts and tips.
 But first, let’s discuss:

 Going out at midnight.
 In heels.
 And makeup.
 Drinking one (or four) too many.
 Dancing like a lunatic with your friends.
 On a bar.
 Maybe drunk-dialing an ex.
 I don’t know.
 Choose your own adventure at this point.
 There are many ways this could end.
 My mom reads this blog though, so I’m not going to fill in any more blanks here.

 And you know what’s REALLY wild?
 Buying a white sofa when you have kids.
 And a pet.
 Or three.

 I know that probably more than half the population believes people like me to be INSANE for owning a white sofa with small children at home.
 It’s not that I don’t agree with them.
 I AM nuts.
 But I could give you much better evidence to back up that claim than my white couch. #TrustMe

 This IKEA Ektorp sofa has actually been a great choice for our family.
 And here’s why: